Jaxus1/Dissenter-Bookmarklet/README.md

 <p>

  #### This opens dissenter inside the webpage, mimicing a real comments section on a real site.
 Not recommended for Android.
 Credits to @Mumberthrax on Gab for this script.
 Click the bookmarklet to toggle it on/off

+#### Warning: This code does not work on some browsers that are listed above.
+If this code does not work, try a different code or browser.

  ```javascript
  javascript:(function(){var frame=document.getElementById("ifrm");if(frame!==null){frame.parentNode.removeChild(frame)}else{var iframe=document.createElement('iframe');iframe.src='https://dissenter.com/discussion/begin?url='+encodeURIComponent(location.href);iframe.style.width="25%";iframe.style.height=window.innerHeight+'px';iframe.style.top="0";iframe.style.right="0";iframe.style.position="fixed";iframe.style.zIndex="9999";iframe.setAttribute('id','ifrm');document.body.appendChild(iframe)}})();
  ```